Growth Management Official Plan

 To fulfill the land needs identified in the MCR, in accordance with the Provincial Planning Statement, this project will examine the need and planning justification for Settlement Area Boundary Expansions in Chatham, Tilbury, Dresden, and Blenheim, while also addressing mismatches in the location of urban land supply versus demand in Wallaceburg and other Urban Centres.
 An important focus of the study is ensuring Chatham-Kent remains competitive in the Highway 401 Business Corridor by strengthening its supply of strategically located employment areas.
 The outcome of this project will be an Official Plan Amendment so Chatham-Kent can effectively meet its long-term growth needs.

-This project will be completed over the following three phases:
+This project will be completed over three phases.
+An updated project schedule is below.

-A public open house to review growth and development options and the evaluation framework will take place at the time and place shown below:
+A public open house was hosted to review growth and development options, and the evaluation framework.
+Details of the event are shown below:

 Date: Wednesday, April 30, 2025